rubyforgood/casa/README.md

 **Project Considerations**

 - PG CASA is operating under a very tight budget.
 Right now, they manually input volunteer data into [a volunteer management software built specifically for CASA](http://www.simplyoptima.com/), but upgrading their account for multiple user licenses to allow volunteers to self-log activity data is beyond their budget.
 Hence why we are building as lightweight a solution as possible that can sustain itself with Ruby for Good's support.
-- While the scope of this platform's use is currently only for PG County CASA, we are building with a mind toward multitenancy so this platform could prospectively be used by CASA chapters across the country.
+- While the scope of this platform's use is currently for PG County CASA and Montgomery county CASA, we are building with a mind toward multitenancy so this platform could prospectively be used by other CASA chapters across the country.
 We consider PG CASA an early beta tester of this platform.

 **More information:**

-Learn more about PG CASA [here](https://pgcasa.org/).
+Learn more about PG CASA [here](https://pgcasa.org/) and about Montgomery CASA [here](https://casaspeaks4kids.com)

 You can read the complete [role description of a CASA volunteer](https://pgcasa.org/volunteer-description/) in Prince George's County as well.